-Although the distinction between Simple Stable Voting and Stable Voting is theoretically important, in simulations these methods select the same winners nearly 100% of the time.11 Since we wish to illustrate both methods, we will not pare down the list of matches as above in the examples in Section 3.
+In addition to the important theoretical distinction between Simple Stable Voting and Stable Voting, there is a practical one: our current implementation of Stable Voting is considerably faster than that of Simple Stable Voting for elections with many candidates.
+On the other hand, interestingly, in simulations these methods select the same winners nearly 100% of the time.11 Since we wish to illustrate both methods, we will not use the modified first clause or pare down the list of matches as above in the examples in Section 3.